LABHR/octohatrack/README.md

 `octohatrack` requires Python 3.

 This is because there's a number of features that require Python 3, and `octohatrack` is *not* `--universal`.
-More specifically, there are some system utils that are Python 3 only, and Unicode support in Python 3 is **so** much easier in Python 3.
+More specifically, there are some system utils that are Python 3 only, and Unicode support in Python 3 is **so** much easier than in Python 2.

 If you are having issues installing and are getting a `octohatrack requires a Python 3 environment` error, check:
  - `python --version`